-The Consolidated Financial Statements as of December 31, 2023, presented in this report were approved by the Company's board of directors on March 15, 2024.
+The Consolidated Financial Statements as of December 31, 2023, presented in this report were approved by the Company's Board of directors on March 15, 2024.

-In the preparation of these Consolidated Financial Statements as of December 31, 2023, management has utilized to the best of its knowledge its information and understanding of the standards and interpretations applied and the current facts and circumstances.
+For the preparation of these Consolidated Financial Statements as of December 31, 2023, Management has used to the best of its knowledge its information and understanding of the standards and interpretations applied and the current facts and circumstances.